wainstead/make-password/README.md

 # make-password

-Small Ruby script to generate random passwords in the vein of "correct horse battery staple" using the EFF's word list.
+Small Ruby script to generate random passwords in the vein of "correct horse battery staple" using the EFF's dice word list.

 See [EFF Dice-Generated Passphrases](https://www.eff.org/dice) and the obligatory [XKCD](https://xkcd.com/936/) comic.

-Usage: `make-password.rb [number of words] [number of passwords]`
+Usage: `ruby make-password.rb [number of words] [number of passwords]`

 Example:
 ```